RossKnapman/PersonalWebsiteSource/content/posts/UdioPhDSong/index.md

 tags = ["AI", "art"]
 +++

-It seems like ChatGPT has been around forever now, and despite only having used it for a year or so, many people wonder how they lived without it.
-I recently discovered that a similar concept exists for audio, in which songs can be generated from a prompt.
-One example of such a service is [Udio](https://www.udio.com/) which, at the time of writing, is free to use, albeit with a limited (but generous) number of credits.
+It seems like ChatGPT has been around forever now, and despite only having used it for a year or so, many people wonder how they ever lived without it.
+I recently discovered that a similar service exists for audio, where songs can be generated from a prompt.
+One example of such a service is [Udio](https://www.udio.com/).
+At the time of writing, it is free to use, albeit with a limited (but generous) number of credits.

-From a prompt, two song samples, each of roughly 30 seconds, are generated, lyrics included.
+From a prompt, two song samples are generated, each roughly 30 seconds long.
 You can then keep extending it to your heart's content, adding an intro, more verses, and an outro, to create a complete song.
-With the prompt "midwest emo song about being a phd student at the University of Duisburg-Essen", along with multiple presses of the "Extend" button, I generated the following song, which Udio named "Dizzying Academia".
+With the prompt "Midwest emo song about being a PhD student at the University of Duisburg-Essen" and multiple presses of the "Extend" button, I generated the following song which Udio named "Dizzying Academia".
 Ironically, I generated this song just a few days after having defended my PhD 😉

 <audio controls preload="auto">
     <source src="Dizzying Academia.mp3">